Where do I get my renewal forms?

 How long does it take for my renewal to be processed?

 Renewals submitted online can be processed about one week sooner than those submitted by mail.
 All renewals must be reviewed by DLI staff, so to minimize delays, ensure that all required information is submitted completely and accurately.
-If a renewal requires corrective action due to a deficiency, it will take longer to complete the processing.
+If a renewal requires corrections it will take longer to process.

 What do I do if I've changed the structure of my business?

 If a business structure has changed (for example, from an individual proprietorship to a corporation or from an LLC to a corporation) a new business entity has been created which requires applying for a new license.
 The exam doesn't need to be retaken nor does extra continuing education need to be logged, but a new license with a new license number must be obtained for the new business entity.